Phone: 01642 837408

 Service user involvement

-Every month a patient experience meeting is held in The Hub.
+Every month a patient experience meeting (United Voices) is held in The Hub or via Microsoft teams.
 A service user representative from each ward meets with healthcare professionals to discuss the service they receive at Ridgeway or their experience from other hospitals.
 The aim of the meeting is to improve the care and service provided within secure inpatient services.

 Carer/ family involvement